Documentation

 Click any report to open the case view.
 From here you can:

-• Read the full report content
+• Read the full report content and submission mode (anonymous / confidential)

 • Send a message to the whistleblower via the anonymous channel